AshwinHarishP/Cybersecurity-Projects/WebCrack/Readme.md

 - 1.0

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE file](https://github.com/AshwinHarishP/Cybersecurity-Projects/blob/main/LICENSE) for details.